Visions Programme 2 led by Onyeka Igwe

 Established in 1999, Visions has exhibited artists including Oreet Ashery, Tacita Dean, Ori Gersht, Dryden Goodwin, Susan Hiller, Mikhail Karikis, Tina Keane, Lawrence Lek, Uriel Orlow, Hetain Patel, Heather Phillipson and Nye Thompson, many at the very early stages of their careers.
-Not to be missed, Visions gives viewers the unique experience of a curated conversation of filmmakers from across the world.

 About Onyeka Igwe